aseef2289/aseef2289.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-🧠 2nd Year Statistics student at U of T
+🧠 2nd Year Statistics and Computer Science student at U of T

 📊 Looking for Summer/Fall/Winter internships in Data Science and Software Engineering